House approves aid bills for Ukraine, Israel and Taiwan

 "I don't walk around this building being worried about a motion to vacate," Johnson told reporters on Saturday.
 "I've done here what I believe to be the right thing and that is to allow the House to work its will.
 And as I've said, you do the right thing and you let the chips fall where they may."

-CIA Director William Burns told CBS News that with the aid from Congress, he believes "Ukraine can hold its own on the battlefield through 2024 and continue to inflict damage on Russia, both with deeper strikes in Crimea and also against Russia's Black Sea fleet, where the Ukrainians have sunk 16 ships just over the last six months," after warning about the dire situation for Ukraine should they not get additional financial support from the U.S.
+CIA Director William Burns said this week that with the aid from Congress, he believes "Ukraine can hold its own on the battlefield through 2024 and continue to inflict damage on Russia, both with deeper strikes in Crimea and also against Russia's Black Sea fleet, where the Ukrainians have sunk 16 ships just over the last six months," after warning about the dire situation for Ukraine should they not get additional financial support from the U.S.

-Senate Majority Leader Chuck Schumer, a New York Democrat, said Friday the upper chamber would "move expeditiously" to send the package to President Biden, who has said he will sign it.
-Mr. Biden thanked Johnson and those who voted in favor of the foreign aid in a statement on Saturday.

-"Today, members of both parties in the House voted to advance our national security interests and send a clear message about the power of American leadership on the world stage," the president said.
-"At this critical inflection point, they came together to answer history's call, passing urgently-needed national security legislation that I have fought for months to secure."